 - Convictions: Was the applicant was actually found guilty, plead “no contest” to the crime, or was it just an arrest for which the charges were dropped?

-- Length of time: how long has it been since the crime was committed?
+- Length of Time: How long has it been since the crime was committed?
 Is it fairly recent—say, within the last seven years?

 - Is the crime related to the job being sought?

-If employers follow these 3 simple steps to determine, based on the answers to these questions, if a conviction is worth reporting, they will reduce any negligent hiring claims, as well as discriminatory hiring practices.
+If employers follow these three simple steps to determine, based on the answers to these questions, if a conviction is worth reporting, they will reduce any negligent hiring claims, as well as discriminatory hiring practices.